Panther-Schools/chatbot-using-python-openai/README.md

-# chatbot using python openai
+# 1. Chatbot using python & openai
 This repo contains the codebase for the chatbot application developed using python and OPENAI

 ## Prerequisite